Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 npm install && npm run build && npm start
 ```

-To start the React client, navigate to the `client-ts/` directory and run command below.
+To start the React client, navigate to the `client-ts/` directory and run the command below.
 Your frontend will be rendered locally at the given URL.

 ```bash
 npm install && npm run dev